Facebook Pixel

 Parasite control is an integral part of your cat’s wellness program and year-round preventive care is essential.
 Parasites affect your cat’s health and some, referred to as “zoonotic parasites,” are transmissible to people as well.

 For example, flea infestation prevention for your cat can protect the entire family from “cat scratch disease,” caused by the Bartonella bacteria, which is carried by fleas.
 Another important zoonotic parasite to be aware of is roundworm, which can cause vision impairment and blindness in people.
-An annual control plan for both external and internal parasites not only protects your cat, but you and your family members as well.
+An annual control plan for both external and internal parasites not only protects your cat but you and your family members as well.

 Below is a list of videos that have been created to help cat owners understand the importance of routine veterinary care and how Cat Friendly Practices® (CFP) can help their cats.
-The series offers a glimpse into how CFPs are able to provide the highest quality-of-care while showing owners a commitment to address the distinct health needs and special considerations of feline patients.
+The series offers a glimpse into how CFPs are able to provide the highest quality of care while showing owners a commitment to address the distinct health needs and special considerations of feline patients.
 To view the entire YouTube playlist, click here.

 Providing your cat with good health care, especially preventive health care, can allow her to live a longer, more comfortable life.
 However, this cannot happen unless you take your cat to see the veterinarian routinely.
 Many cats dislike going to the veterinarian, and that usually starts with the difficulty of getting your cat into the carrier.
-Once you’ve mastered how to get your cat into their carrier, the entire veterinary visit is usually less stressful.
+Once you’ve mastered how to get your cat into its carrier, the entire veterinary visit is usually less stressful.

 Regularly trimming your cat’s nails can prevent injury and damage to household items.
 Make sure you have proper feline nail trimmers so your cat’s nails don’t splinter.
 The frequency of nail trimming will depend on your cat’s lifestyle.
 Indoor cats, kittens, and older cats will need more regular nail trims.
 Outdoor cats may naturally wear down their nails requiring less frequent trimming.

-You can live harmoniously alongside your cat with claws and still maintain nice furniture by understanding a bit more about your cat’s natural behaviors, and enriching your home with items your cat can scratch.
+You can live harmoniously alongside your cat with claws and still maintain nice furniture by understanding a bit more about your cat’s natural behaviors and enriching your home with items your cat can scratch.
 Let’s learn more about your cat’s amazing body.

 Congratulations on deciding to brush your cat’s teeth!
 Below are step-by-step instructions to assist you.
 Please read through them all first, as well as the tips on how to teach your cat to accept you brushing her teeth, before you try it for the first time.